-The results of the modeling allow us to check some hypotheses about the tectonic processes controlling the geodynamics and seismicity in the study area.
-The main conclusion is that the available observations cannot be explained only as a consequence of the convergence of Africa and Europe, thus corroborating, with a very different modeling method, the results of previous studies.
-In particular, Bassi and Sabadini (1994) and Bassi et al. (1997) showed, by means of a thin-sheet viscous model, that subduction of the Ionian lithosphere underneath the Calabrian arc is necessary to explain the extensional style of the Tyrrhenian sea, and Jimenez-Munt et al. (2003), who used the thin-shell finite element approach to simulate active deformation in Mediterranean region, evidenced that the deformational style in the Mediterranean region is controlled by the Africa-Eurasia convergence and by the subduction in the Calabrian Arc and Aegean Sea.
+The results of the modeling allow us to check some hypotheses regarding the tectonic processes controlling the geodynamics and seismicity in the study area.
+The main conclusion is that the available observations cannot be explained only as a consequence of the convergence of Africa and Europe, thus corroborating the results of previous studies, obtained using various geodynamical models.
+In particular, BASSI and SABADINI (1994) and BASSI et al. (1997) showed, by means of a thin-sheet viscous model, that subduction of the Ionian lithosphere underneath the Calabrian arc is necessary to explain the extensional style of the Tyrrhenian Sea, and JIMENEZ-MUNT et al. (2003), who used the thin-shell finite-element approach to simulate active deformation in the Mediterranean region, which evidenced that the deformational style in the Mediterranean region is controlled by the Africa-Eurasia convergence and by the subduction in the Calabrian arc and Aegean Sea.

-The processes controlling the tectonics and the seismicity in the study region seem to be therefore quite complex.
-Introducing the rotation of the Adria plate around a rotation pole in the Western Alps, we obtain a relatively more credible movement of the block structure, and thus we indirectly support the hypothesis that the Adria is an independent, possibly fragmented (Oldow et al., 2002) microplate, compatibly with recent tomographic studies (Venisti et al, 2004).
-Battaglia et al., (2004) reached similar conclusion using GPS measurements and block modeling to study present-day deformations of the Adriatic region.
-At the same time there are some additional processes, connected with the passive subduction of the Ionian-Adria plate, which cause the coexistence of contraction and extension belts in the North-Central Apennines (Frepoli and Amato, 1997) and the high level of seismicity in the Calabrian Arc.
+The processes controlling the tectonics and the seismicity in the study region therefore seem to be quite complex.
+Introducing the rotation of the Adria plate around a rotation pole in the western Alps, we obtain a relatively more credible movement of the block structure, and thus we indirectly support the hypothesis that the Adria is an independent, possibly fragmented (OLDOW et al., 2002) microplate, compatible with recent tomographic studies (VENISTI et al., 2005).
+BATTAGLIA et al. (2004) reached similar conclusion using GPS measurements and block modeling to study present-day deformations of the Adriatic region.
+At the same time some additional processes, connected with the passive subduction of the Ionian-Adria plate, seem to play a relevant role in the coexistence of contraction and extension belts in the north-central Apennines (FREPOLI and AMATO, 1997), as well as in the high level of seismicity in the Calabrian arc.

-The influence of the geometries and level of detail of the model as well as of the structural properties of the studied region, as reflected by the different coupling of the blocks with the underlying medium and by the differences in the rheology of fault zones, will be subject of forthcoming investigations.
+The influence of the geometries and level of detail of the model as well as of the structural properties of the studied region, as reflected by the different coupling of the blocks with the underlying medium and by the differences in the rheology of fault zones, will be the subject of forthcoming investigations.